dhellmann/pymotw-3/source/struct/index.rst

 supported format specifiers.

-In this example, the specifier calls for an integer or long value, a two character string, and a floating point number.
+In this example, the specifier calls for an integer or long value, a two byte string, and a floating point number.
 The spaces in the format specifier are included to separate the type indicators, and are ignored when the format is compiled.